-The 34-year-old Alexandria man charged with two counts of first-degree murder following an early morning shooting at a hookah bar in Sterling was arraigned Tuesday in Loudoun Circuit Court.
+The 34-year-old Alexandria man charged with two counts of first-degree murder following an early morning shooting at a hookah bar in Sterling was arraigned Tuesday in Loudoun District Court.

 A preliminary hearing in the case has been set for July 18.